 I’m the first foreign teacher many of my freshmen students have had.

 For some, I’m their first English teacher who can speak English – and even the first person they’ve ever met who’s not from China.
-(I don’t mean I’m their first teacher whose a native speaker.
+(I don’t mean I’m their first teacher who is a native speaker.
 I mean the first who can speak English at all.)
-Many students from smaller cities and towns have studied English in school for years, but never had a teacher who could actually say a word out loud in the language.
+Many students from smaller cities and towns around China have studied English in school for years, but never had a teacher who could actually say a word out loud in the language.
 They’ve memorized spelling and grammar, but never been taught pronunciation or how to write their own sentences that aren’t copied from books.

 Regardless of their ability level, students in China choose their own English names.